[Ms Nadine Dorries in the Chair]

 What Keats meant was that absolute truth is exposed to us—explained to us, one might say—through the experience of beauty.
 It is very hard for human beings, who are frail, faulted and fallen, to understand that truth except through the means that I have described: those touches or experiences of something pure, special and magical.

 Sadly, we live in an age that is dull and utilitarian and in which mystery and magic are extraordinarily unfashionable.
-It is odd that it should be, for it was not true for most of our history, and has not been so for most great civilisations.
+It is odd that that should be, for it was not true for most of our history, and has not been so for most great civilisations.
 It is unusual to be as utilitarian as we are, but now it is time for a change—for a renaissance.
 It is time for beauty to be put back at the heart of Government policy.
 I am delighted that the Minister shares that view, as I know from our conversations.
 It is a delight to have a Housing Minister who cares about the quality of housing, and all that says about its look and feel and our sense of place, rather than simply the quantity of houses that we build.
 I shall say more about that in my long and fascinating speech.

 The scale of the housing problem means that some may dismiss concerns about style, regarding them as indulgent or even irrelevant.
 “Aren’t there more important things to worry about?”, we hear people say.
 Indeed, the focus of housing policy has long been on targets for quantity rather than quality.
 We risk having a competition across the political spectrum to build the most houses the most quickly by stacking them high and selling them cheap, regardless of their quality or what they look like.
 That is not good enough.
 It short-changes our countrymen and the generations to come.
 Everyone should have the opportunity to live in a place of which they can feel proud and through that to develop a sense of place that informs their sense of worth, which in turn feeds social solidarity through fraternity.